ZSky AI Power User Guide: Get 10x More from Your Credits

 - Style templates for consistency: Lock in your aesthetic

-- Prioritize important work first: Best prompts when credits are fresh
+- Prioritize important work first: Best prompts when your focus is sharpest

 - Track success rates: Know which prompt patterns work for you